 Keyboard Shortcuts and Power Features

 Shift+Tab cycles through permission modes.
-The official order is default, acceptEdits, plan, and then optional modes like bypassPermissions or auto if they are enabled in your environment.
+The order is default, acceptEdits, plan, and then optional modes like auto or bypassPermissions if they are enabled in your environment.
 This is the fastest way to switch to plan mode for a complex task and back afterward.

 Option+T (macOS) or Alt+T toggles extended thinking — Claude spends more time reasoning before responding.
-Use /effort to set reasoning depth: auto, low, medium, high, or max where supported. max is the heaviest setting and is only available in some Opus sessions.
+Use /effort to set reasoning depth: auto, low, medium, high, xhigh, or max where supported. max applies to the current session only.
 Ctrl+O enters verbose mode to see tool calls and thinking steps as they happen.

 /btw your question asks a side question without adding it to the conversation history — useful for checking a fact or asking about syntax without cluttering the context.
-Ctrl+B backgrounds a running subagent task so you can give Claude another instruction while it continues working.
+Ctrl+B backgrounds running bash commands and agents so you can give Claude another instruction while they continue working.
 If you need to kill all background agents, the official shortcut is Ctrl+X Ctrl+K.

 The /diff command opens an interactive diff viewer for uncommitted changes — better than reading raw git output when you want to review what Claude has done before committing. /insights generates a session analysis report with statistics on what was accomplished.